jjackson19862017/Milestone4_Recipes/README.md

 To fix my little oversight, I copied the searchrecipes.html.
 Renamed it userrecipes.html, then used Github to look up the history of the file and replaced the edit and delete feature with the view feature.

 I also removed the edit and delete buttons and modal boxes from the detailsrecipe.html

+### Fixed Delete Error

+On testing all my features, I came across an error with my delete recipe.
+Previously I tried to have an if statement with the condition, if the two emails matched then it would delete the recipe.

+However I changed the way I was checking and so I just replaced this with my original delete code using Github History.